By Spin Numbers · Jun 2026

 Random selection removes the factors that drive unequal participation by replacing teacher judgment with an impartial process.

 When a teacher selects students manually, unconscious patterns shape those selections.
-Research by Tom Good and Jere Brophy on teacher-student interaction documented systematic differences in how teachers interact with high-expectation and low-expectation students.
+Research by Tom Good and Jere Brophy, documented across multiple editions of “Looking in Classrooms,” identified systematic differences in how teachers interact with high-expectation and low-expectation students.
 High-expectation students receive more opportunities to respond, more wait time after questions, and more follow-up questions that push them to extend their thinking.
 Low-expectation students receive less of all three.

 A random selection tool bypasses this entirely.
 The tool has no expectation of any student.
 It selects from the full pool with equal probability on every spin.
-A student who has never been called on has the same chance as one who answers every lesson.
+A student who has never been called on has the same probability of selection as one who answers every lesson.

-What “Shining” Actually Looks Like for Different Students
+What Equal Opportunity Actually Looks Like in Practice

 How to Implement Random Selection Effectively